 Verses one through five offer a general description of fallen humanity in terms which are self-explanatory: "...lovers of self, lovers of money, boastful, arrogant, slanderers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, treacherous, reckless, conceited, lovers of pleasure rather than lovers of God..."
 That is the spirit of the age which we ought to steer clear from.

 Verse thirteen describes the judicial hardening of the heart that God pronounces on those who are impenitent.
 These are people who continually blaspheme God.
-They reject His offer of grace so they 'wax themselves worse' in each passing generation.
-These godless people deceive themselves and others around them.
-This process does not take place immediately but slowly over time.
-Compare with Romans 1:24-32 and 2 Thessalonians 2:9-12.Is all Scripture a better reading of 2 Timothy 3:16 than is every Scripture?
+They reject His offer of grace and so they 'wax themselves worse' over time.
+Godless people deceive themselves and others around them.
+Compare with Romans 1:24-26.Is all Scripture a better reading of 2 Timothy 3:16 than is every Scripture?
 Henry Clarence Thiessen writes, "...The translation, "Every scripture inspired of God is also profitable," etc., is open to several criticisms: its rendering of pasa graphe and of kai, and its disposition of the verbal adjective theopneustos.
 Robertson says, with abstract substantives, proper names, and single objects pasa is tantamount to "all"; and "since graphe is sometimes regarded as definite pasa graphe (2 Tim.
 3:16) can be "all Scripture" or "every Scripture'."
 Lock so translates it.
 Other considerations make this the preferable reading.
 There is no copula in the Greek text, but we have to insert one in the translation.
 The rendering we are criticizing treats theopneustos as an attributive and so inserts the copula after "God."
 This requires that the particle kai be rendered as "also," an adjunctive participle.
 Now "also" implies that we are adding one co-ordinate idea to another; but the words "is also profitable" are not an addition to anything that goes before, It is better, therefore, to treat theopneustos as a predicate and to insert the copula after "Scripture."
 The statement will then read as it is in the Authorized Version: "All Scripture is inspired of God and is profitable," etc. In other words, the correct rendering of this verse makes Paul teach the full inspiration of the entire Old Testament."
 (Introduction to the New Testament, p.
 87-88)